grantwill74/notes-on-algorithm-design/slides/module_6/module_6.md

 ---

+# PSpace

+A program can't use more space than time.
+However, it can use much more time than space.

+PSpace is the set of problems that take a polynomial amount of time.
+It actually includes some problems that are harder than the hardest problems in NP.

+---

 # More practice

 These are some practice problems based on popular games.
 If you don't know the rules for one of these games, try to come up with a question about a game you are familiar with, and encode it as a SAT problem.